fmccallum/TASCAR-computation-tests/README.md

 Need an XML file which details the TASCAR scenes/data to use and the graphs to be plotted If running jackpercentage test, need jack running
-Then need to run command
+To run the example tests need to run command

 ````
-python3 computationtests.py test.xml
+python3 computationtests.py example/example.xml
 ````

 ## Data